Jam-Hejrati/Jam-Hejrati/README.md

 - 🌱 I’m currently learning **React , Redux and a little Golang**

-- 👨‍💻 All of my projects are available at [https://github.com/Jam-Hejrati](https://github.com/Jam-Hejrati)
+- 👨‍💻 All of my projects are available at [https://github.com/Jam-Hejrati](https://github.com/Jam-Hejrati) and [Jam.dev](https://jam-hejrati.netlify.app)

 - 💬 Ask me about **react and javascript**

 - 📫 How to reach me **jamhejratipro@gmail.com**

-- ⚡ Fun fact **no one knows what am i doing exactly , even i my self !!!**
+- ⚡ **no one knows what am i doing exactly , even i my self !!!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">